albertoclarit/RestKube/kubernetes/README.md

-#Installation Guide for Kubernetes 1.9 using KubeAdmn
+#Installation Guide for Kubernetes 1.9 using KubeAdm

 1. Make sure VXLan is supported by the OS to check you can run